CHOOSING A ROOM

-Try and make the space feel less cluttered and chaotic, especially when it’s full of participants.
+Try and make the space feel less cluttered and chaotic.
 You could do this by: clearing out the furniture and using prayer activities that are smaller or wall-mounted, or sectioning off certain areas (sheer fabric can be hung from the ceiling) and marking them quiet/chill-out zones, or limiting the number of participants at any one time, etc.

 If you’ve got a huge open space, such as a main hall, try to make it feel more hospitable and comfortable.
 You could do this by: including unusual furniture - sofas, chairs, carpets, etc., or using prayer activities that follow a journey around the prayer space (like a labyrinth), or by putting up gazebos around the hall, each containing a cluster of prayer activities.

 Try to make sure that when the prayer space is open it is easy for students to get to, and that they can get permission (if needed) to visit during break and lunchtimes.

 Some prayer spaces benefit from being visible to passers-by, from adjacent corridors and from outside.
 Being visible keeps the prayer space in student’s minds, and increases the chances that they might drop in for a visit.
 However, busy corridors can also make a prayer space noisier, leaving some students reluctant to drop in.

 Some prayer spaces seem to benefit from being hidden from view (with blacked-out windows, etc.), until the students actually step through the door.

 Consider which approach will best serve your prayer space.

 FLEXIBILITY AND SECURITY